EdgarFx/starter-hugo-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Linzhu Yue
+title: Xinyi Yang

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PhD Candidate
+role: Undergraduate in Computer Science and Engineering

 # Organizations/Affiliations to show in About widget
 organizations: